thomasweng15/FabricFlowNet/README.md

 These instructions have been tested on Ubuntu 18.04 with NVIDIA GTX 3080/3090 GPUs.
 SoftGym requires CUDA 9.2+, FFN training and inference have been tested on CUDA 11.1.

-* Install [SoftGym](https://github.com/Xingyu-Lin/softgym), following the instructions in the README.
-    * Check out the `fabricflownet` branch to get the bimanual cloth environments `softgym/envs/bimanual_env.py` and `softgym/envs/bimanual_tshirt.py`.
+* Clone this repo
+* Set up the [softgym](https://github.com/Xingyu-Lin/softgym) submodule, tracking the `fabricflownet` branch: `git submodule update --init`
 * Compile PyFlex: `. prepare_1.0.sh` and `. compile_1.0.sh`.
 Check the compile script to make sure that the `CUDA_BIN_PATH` env variable is set to the path of the CUDA library you installed SoftGym with.
 More detailed Softgym installation instructions can be found in the original [repo](https://github.com/Xingyu-Lin/softgym).
-* Clone this repo into a sibling directory.
-    * Copy softgym into this directory: `cp -r ../softgym .`.
-If you have SoftAgent installed, alternatively you can install this repo within the SoftAgent directory.
 * In the FabricFlowNet directory, activate the conda environment and set environment variables: `. prepare_1.0.sh`
 * `conda env update -f environment.yml --prune`.
 Ensure that you install a PyTorch version that is suitable for your CUDA version.
-    * `pip install -e .`
+* Install the repo as a python package: `pip install -e .`

 # Evaluation
 * Download the evaluation set and model weights into `./data/`: